dkimhw/launch_school/js_109/js_109_written.md

       * Here, `console.log(number)` will use the parameter `number` and discard the outer scoped local variable.
 This is called variable shadowing - prevents access to outer scope local variable.
       * Variable shadowing also prevents us from making changes to the outer scoped *`number`*.
       * You want to avoid variable shadowing since it is never what you intend.
 Choosing long and descriptive variable names is one simple way to ensure that you do not run into any of these weird scoping issues.

+    * Things to note with objects:

+      * Objects like arrays are passed into functions as references - that is - the function sees a pointer to the original object.
+    * A function can use an object pointer to mutate that object.

+      * If the function somehow received a copy of the object - it would lose the ability to mutate the original object; it can only mutate the copy.
+    * Reassigning a variable that points to an object merely changes what the variable points to - it does not change the value of the original object.

+    * Things to note for primitives:

+      * Primitive values are immutable values that get stored in a variable - unlike objects - we don't store pointers to the primitive values in the variable.
+    * Primitive values are always immutable - thus no matter what happens inside the function - the original value passed to the function never changes.

+      * When we pass object into functions as arguments, we pass a pointer for the object into the function - when we pass primitive values as arguments - we pass copy of the primitive value.

+  * When defining a function (parameters), when invoking a function (arguments).
+During execution, JavaScript makes the arguments passed to a function available to the function as local variables with the same name as the function's parameters.

   * Block scope: In JavaScript, blocks are segmens of code statements grouped by two curly braces.
 Constructs like `if`, `for`, `while` loops define new block scopes.
 The rules for block scopes are identical to those for function scopes